slatedocs/slate/source/includes/_banks.md

 In live environment standard api.transferwise.com url works for authorization page as well as API calls.*

-### User signs-up or logs in and authorizes your banking app to access their account
+### User signs-up or logs in and authorizes your banking app to access their Transferwise account

-Transferwise provides options for existing customers to login and new customers to sign-up.
+Transferwise provides options for existing customers to login and new customers to sign-up first.

 Initial sign-up is is just limited to creating a user entity and does not include going through KYC.
 New customers have 3 options to signup: